Decolonization: Investigating Colonial Impact

 While we do not claim to “know” the fullness of what decolonization means, we deeply desire to live in a community that learns and grows together.

-Space for reflection, optional movement and integration is included in the plan for the event.
+Space for reflection and optional movement is included in the plan for the event.

 During the event we will be having a discussion based around the two specific articles linked on the website.
 Our hope is that you can read the articles before the event.
 The doors will open at 9am on the day of the event if you would like to come early for some reading time.
 We have 5 copies of each article printed to share during this time.